fork/make-up/README.md

 - _How to setup this project?_
 - _Which script will start the compilation?_
-- _How to deploy?_ or
+- _How to deploy?_
 - _How to sync between environments?_

-These things can really **slow down the process** of development if they are not sufficiently documented.
+😩 These things can really **slow down the process** of development if they are not sufficiently documented.

-By covering all necessary requirements for the development process **automatically**, _Make-up_ gives you more time for creativity.
+By covering all necessary requirements for the development process **automatically**, _Make-up_ gives you more time for creativity 🎨.

-No matter what project you are working on, no matter what software is used: _Make-up_ will **make it work** (@see [Make up works with](#make-up-works-with)).
+No matter what project you are working on, no matter what software is used:

+💋💄 _Make-up_ will **make it work** (@see [Make-up works with](#make-up-works-with)).

+---

 _Make-up_ does stuff like:

 <details>
   <summary>
-    Initial project setup after git clone
+    📦 Initial project setup after git clone
   </summary>

   _Make-up_ installs all required tools to get you started with development.